 It takes about 30 minutes by the motorway to get to the centre of Auckland City.
 Auckland is a large city with world class recreation activities.
 It is often called the City of Sails because there are so many people sailing.
 It has also the facilities of a large city including restaurants, sporting stadiums, music and cultural events, and outstanding art galleries.

 At Whangaparaoa College you will learn in one of the most modern schools in New Zealand.
 The school opened in 2005 so all the buildings are in perfect condition.
-Computers are readily available and every student has access to the internet.
-International students can Skype their families directly from school.
+Every student has access to the internet, international students can be online with their families directly from school.

 There is a special common room for international students and a classroom for the teaching of English language support.
 As well there are all the facilities of a large, modern well-equipped school.
 There is a very large gymnasium and an excellent performing arts centre.
 Dance, Drama and Music are all part of the life at the college and many international students participate in these activities.